 age 60 for a woman

-Prior to 6 April 2010 both GMP age and SPa were equal.
+Before 6 April 2010 both GMP age and SPa were equal.
 However, since 6 April 2010 a woman’s’ State Pension age (SPa) has gradually increased, and it harmonised with that of a man on 6 December 2018.
-Thereafter, SPa continues to rise for both genders with the latest position (January 2019) being that a person born after 5 April 1978 will have a SPa of age 68.
+Thereafter, SPa continues to rise for both genders with the latest position (March 2025) being that a person born after 5 April 1978 will have a SPa of age 68.
 As GMP age and SPa are no longer equal and contracting-out ended on 5 April 2016, this means that administering authorities need to apply the impact of s.59A of the SSPA 1975 and the Ministerial Direction more frequently.

+Member who has been issued with a Gender Recognition Certificate (GRC)Chapter 1 of Part III of the PSA 1993 looks at GMPs.
+However, this is to be read in conjunction with paragraph 14 of schedule 5 of the Gender Recognition Act 2004.
+Set out below is our understanding of how the issue of a GRC can change the pensionable age (i.e. the age at which a GMP is payable – age 60 for a woman and age 65 for a man) by when a person becomes entitled to a GMP.

+All references to legislation below are within schedule 5 of the Gender Recognition Act 2004.

+Scenario: Female to Male

+Not reached age 65 immediately before GRC issued

+After the GRC is issued the person is treated as not having reached pensionable age at age 60 and instead is treated as reaching pensionable age at age 65 [paragraph 14(3)(a)].
+The GMP plus any increments up to the period immediately before the GRC is issued, becomes payable at age 65 (paragraph 14(4)(b)].

+If the person’s GMP is already in payment immediately before the GRC is issued (so they will be aged somewhere between 60 and 65), both the GMP and any anti-franking addition ceases to be payable.
+At age 65, the GMP (plus any increments built up to the day immediately before the GRC is issued) is brought into payment and the anti-franking test revisited [paragraph 14(3)(b)].

+Scenario: Male to Female

+Reached aged 60 but not reached age 65

+The pensionable age of the GMP becomes the date that the GRC is issued [paragraph 14(5)].

+Scenario: Female to Male & Male to Female

+Reached age 65 immediately before GRC issued

+Unaffected [paragraph 14(6)]

 Survivor

-Where a scheme member who is:
+Where a member who is:

 a married man dies with an entitlement to a GMP, his widow is entitled to half his basic GMP (including increments) earned at the date of death.
-Except where the pension became payable on or after 24 July 1990 and the man died on or after GMP age, in which case his widow is also entitled to half of the post 88 increases.
+Except where the pension became payable on or after 24 July 1990 and the man died on or after GMP age, in which case his widow is also entitled to half of the post 88 increases [s.59(5ZA) and s.59(5ZB)(a)(i) SSPA 1975 and s.17(2)(a) and s.17(3) PSA 1993].